csdms/bmi-example-fortran/README.md

   install directions given in the [README](https://github.com/csdms/bmi-fortran/blob/master/README.md) in that repository.
 You can choose to build them from source or install them through a conda binary.
+If using fpm, the binding will be automatically downloaded and built for you.

 ### CMake - Linux and macOS